 The agency discussed the investigation with the Egyptian International Health Regulations National Focal Point, and placed frozen strawberries from ICAPP on Import Alert 99-35 after multiple positive samples confirmed hepatitis A in the product.

-For more information about the Tropical Smoothie Hepatitis A outbreak, or to speak to a Hepatitis A lawyer, call 1-888-335-4901.
+For more information about the Tropical Smoothie Hepatitis A outbreak, food poisoning outbreaks, or to speak to a Hepatitis A lawyer, call 1-888-335-4901.